c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 $ mv fzf ~/.local/bin/
 ```

-fzf has source-code of the shell widgets embedded in a binary (only available in 0.48.0 or later).
+The shell source-code and completions can be get through source-code of the shell widgets embedded in a binary (only available in 0.48.0 or later).
 You can get the source-code given the shell name as argument, for instance `--zsh`, `--fish`, and `--bash`.
 In this case, I will load the widgets for Zsh.

 ```bash
 $ source $(fzf --zsh)